rust-embedded/wg/rfcs/0377-mutex-trait.md

 The alternatives, taking `&self` and returning a `Result<...>` are discussed in [Detailed design](#detailed-design).

-One can also futher follow the [Rust standard library `Mutex`] and its RAII pattern, however this should not be persued due to these causes:
+One can also further follow the [Rust standard library `Mutex`] and its RAII pattern, however this should not be persued due to these causes:

 1. The closure is explicit where it starts and ends, no need to wait for the destruction or add extra `{ ... }` around code to get predictable unlocks.
 2. Makes code using locks more stable under refactoring, as small changes can drastically change the scope of a lock when using RAII.